 We have described our method on a set of stochastic shortest-path problems, which are the obvious candidates for multiple goals MDPs.
 However, we believe that useful decompositions also exist for other MDPs, and can be found using unsupervised learning of value functions.
-Consider, for instance, a task like elevator scheduling (Crites & Barto, 1996) in the cases of different characteristic load patterns (e.g. morning versus evening), or busy versus quiet periods.
+Consider, for instance, a task like elevator scheduling (Crites & Barto, 1996) in the cases of different characteristic load patterns (eg morning versus evening), or busy versus quiet periods.
 Structure in the space of value functions should come from aspects of the task, such as the limit on the number of people each elevator can carry, or the time it takes for an elevator at the top of a building to reach the bottom.
 Finding this structure should again be useful in generalising the solution for one load pattern to others.
 Less certain is whether it is possible to take a single large MDP and perform structural decomposition as one finds the single solution.
 In theory, decompositions can help make exploration more efficient (see, for example, the arguments in Dayan & Hinton, 1993), and one could imagine using unsupervised learning on just a single value function as it changes over learning (rather than a set of optimal value functions for different goals).
 Demonstrating this is a task for the future.

 Although it is valuable to have abstract methods for structural decomposition as a tool for understanding something essential about the underlying tasks, it is interesting to see a way that the resulting abstractions can be at all useful in a practical reinforcement learning context.
 We studied this issue by using the abstractions to construct augmented representations of the state for a standard on-line reinforcement learner (the actor-critic).
 To the extent that the structural decompositions carve the MDPs at their true computational joints, augmenting the basic representation of a state with information about how the state fits into the higher level structure of the MDP makes for faster learning.
 Of course, the fragmentations have been fit to optimal value functions, rather than the suboptimal value functions of approximate policy iteration or asynchronous value iteration that determine the intermediate stages of reinforcement learning solutions.
-Nevertheless, our results suggest that even these intermediate value functions are reflections of the underlying structure of the environment, since the decompositions are useful for the intermediate as well as the final stages of reinforcement learning.
+Nevertheless, our results suggest that even these intermediate value functions reflect the underlying structure of the environment, since the decompositions are useful for the intermediate as well as the final stages of reinforcement learning.
+Our investigations in the opposite direction, however, are rather primitive - in particular in the important direction of inferring fragmentation at the same time as performing policy iteration.
 Although we use the actor-critic, there is nothing about the fragmentation that makes it specially well adapted to this form of reinforcement learning.
-It is a quite general phenomenon in machine learning that good representations make for good (i.e. fast, less overfitting, better generalising) learning, and so we can expect the fragmentations to help other reinforcement learning systems such as Q-learning (Watkins, 1989) and SARSA (Rummery & Niranjan, 1994; Sutton & Barto, 1998).
+It is a quite general phenomenon in machine learning that good representations make for good (ie fast, less overfitting, better generalising) learning, and so we can expect the fragmentations to help other reinforcement learning systems such as Q-learning (Watkins, 1989) and SARSA (Rummery & Niranjan, 1994; Sutton & Barto, 1998).